Tuesday, July 24, 2018

 Ship windows come in different sizes and shapes.
 Obscure window shapes such as trapezoids, triangles, circles and inverted Rhombus’s are some of the variety of weird and wonderful windows found onboard new and old ships alike!
 Often the installation and functionality of window blinds is not considered during the initial vessel design which can create a ‘headache’ for outfitters and interior designers.
 Finding window blind solutions that function correctly and that look good on irregular shaped windows can prove a challenge, even for the most experienced outfitter or interior designer.

-With over 20 years of experience in the Maritime Industry, SOLARGLIDE is a leading supplier of window covering solutions to the marine industry.
+With more than 20 years' experience in the maritime Industry, SOLARGLIDE is a leading supplier of window covering solutions to the marine industry.
 The company designs and manufactures bespoke blind & screen solutions for irregular and awkward windows.
 This includes windows that are sloped, curved, on the ceiling, located in out of reach places or obscured by obstructions such as window wiper units.
 SOLARGLIDE provide the complete solution package, from the collection of window dimensions, through to manufacture, delivery, installation, training and aftercare services.

 SG LUNAGLIDER is a high-performance blackout screen that creates total privacy for cabins and living quarters by effectively turning day into night.
 In hot climates, SG LUNAGLIDER screens may reduce interior temperatures by up to 15% whilst also providing optimum privacy.